 Why this requirement?

 Commercial health insurance plans have long been required to offer behavioral health coverage that is equal to physical health coverage.
 Despite this requirement, many commercial plans in Massachusetts were not offering access to a full continuum of behavioral health supports.
 In December 2018, the Massachusetts Division of Insurance and the Department of Mental Health jointly issued a bulletin that addressed this discrepancy.
-The bulletin clarified that commercial health insurers must cover medically-necessary outpatient and intermediate care behavioral health services for children and adolescents.
+The bulletin clarified that fully-insured commercial health insurers must cover medically-necessary outpatient and intermediate care behavioral health services for children and adolescents.
 It provided a list of services that plans must cover (although plans may cover additional behavioral health services), and gave plans two deadlines for ensuring coverage.

 Services that plans must cover beginning July 1, 2019: